-If you are unsure when your separation date is, or the date when you and your spouse commenced living separate and apart, you should seek the advice of an experienced family law and divorce lawyer in Alberta.
+If you are unsure when your separation date is or the date when you and your spouse commenced living separately and apart, you should seek the advice of an experienced family law and divorce lawyer in Alberta.

 Throughout the Family Law Act, Divorce Act, Matrimonial Property Act, and other pieces of legislation, you will continue to see references to the phrase “living separate and apart”.
 This phrase is found under the headings of child support, spousal support, adult interdependent partner support, divorce, and property division.

-When commencing a divorce action you are required to explain to the court when you and your former partner separated or when you guys began living separate and apart.
+When commencing a divorce action, you are required to explain to the court when you and your former partner separated or when you guys began living separately and apart.
 However, for several reasons, this can be a difficult task.

-For example, while one party may have intended on separating from the other on a specific day, the other party may have been attempting to reconcile at the same time, or may have never wished to separate from you at all, and therefore does not believe a separation has even occurred.
+For example, while one party may have intended to separate from the other on a specific day, the other party may have been attempting to reconcile at the same time or may have never wished to separate from you at all, and therefore does not believe a separation has even occurred.

 8(3) For the purposes of paragraph 2(a)